homan-uppu/writing/2-Essays/Fear equality.md

 To be clear, there are many highly valued companies on the market that are incredibly equal internally, and therefore are rotting.
 A company's value is a lagging indicator of their health.
 Today's rot will manifest in earnings down the line.
 And so any job hunter that has the right intuition for asymmetry and how the world works should fear being lured in by a company's present market value if they're not set up for success in the future.

 A great team is asymmetric, but not all asymmetric teams are great.
-If you notice asymmetry in a team and the best player seems not unfathomably great, they're not a great team.
+If you notice asymmetry in a team and the best player doesn't seem unfathomably great, they're not a great team.
+And the degree of "unfathomable" increases as leverage increases in the world.

 ...